 Manage software updates from Azure Automation

 To manage updates for Windows Server VMs that are Configuration Manager clients, you need to configure client policy to disable the Software Update Management feature for all clients managed by this solution.
 By default, client settings target all devices in the hierarchy.
-For more information about this policy setting and how to configure it, review how to configure client settings in System Center Configuration Manager.
+For more information about this policy setting and how to configure it, review How to configure client settings in Configuration Manager.

 After performing this configuration change, you create a new deployment following the steps described in Creating an Update Deployment and select Imported groups on the Type drop-down to select the appropriate Configuration Manager collection.